KDKHD/KDKHD.github.io/README.md

 # Pathfinding Visualiser

 This project visualises different path finding algorithms on a grid.
-One can build walls that the algorithms must traverse
+One can build walls (and destroy them by holding alt/option and dragging over them) that the algorithms must traverse.

 ## View Live Version